Skip to main content

 Contextual Relevance Evaluator

-This evaluator checks whether the retriever is finding relevant documents for each query:
+This evaluator checks whether the retriever pulled the right documents for each question.

 import dev.dokimos.core.evaluators.ContextualRelevanceEvaluator;